Skip to main content

 "Same as above": Referencing information content in CASTEMO knowledge graphs

-Referring to the content of another Documents and statements often make references to other documents and statements to express that the content is the same, different, or related in other ways. ... same, different.
-Treat this here.
-Referring to temporal a...
+Referring to the content of another statement Basic logic Statements often make references to other statements to express that the content is the same, different, or related in other ways.
+In those cases, people are not saying the same statements obviously: ...

 Querying CASTEMO knowledge graphs in Neo4j